WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Notes/Week 11/Don't know the title get it when canvas comes back up.md

 10. DE
 	1. 83.5

+Range of all means - 77-83.5
-Average of all means -
+Average of all means - 80
+Sample mean = population mean